Fleas: Prevention is Key

 K9 Advantix™ – Repels fleas and ticks for one month.
 This product is NOT safe for cats.

-NexGard™, Simparica™, Credelio™ – These flavored chew tabs control fleas and ticks in dogs for one month (listed are three different brand names of similar products).
+NexGard™, Simparica™, Credelio™ – These flavored chew tabs each control fleas and ticks in dogs for one month.

 Sentinel™ – Prevents flea eggs from hatching for one month.
 Also a heartworm preventative.
 Safe for cats.